non-npc/OllamaModelManager/README.md

 # Ollama Model Manager

-Ollama Model Manager is a user-friendly desktop application for managing and interacting with Ollama AI models.
+Ollama Model Manager is a user-friendly desktop application for managing and interacting with Ollama LLM's.
 It provides an easy-to-use interface for browsing, installing, and uninstalling Ollama models.

 ![Ollama Model Manager Screenshot](screenshot.png)